Best Restaurants in New York City According to the Internet

 Brooklyn is a Top-Notch Dining Destination

-In case you’re moving to the suburbs, and you’ve already found a beautiful, cozy home on the outskirts of Brooklyn, you’ve picked an excellent dining destination.
+In case you’re moving to the suburbs and you’ve already found a beautiful, cozy smaller home to move into on the outskirts of Brooklyn, you’ve picked an excellent dining destination.
 You’ve already figured out how to pack dishes for moving, but at some point, you’ll want to go out.
 In fact, you shouldn’t wait until that moment.
 There are so many excellent eateries around this area that it would be a shame not to start exploring right after your move.
 You might want to go first to some of these:

 - Le Crocodile

 When in Brooklyn, you should make room in your schedule to explore fantastic places to eat near Smith Street, too.

 If you find yourself in Smith Street or anywhere near it, don’t miss the chance to taste some of the many delicacies they serve here.
 You can choose between excellent French and Italian restaurants, as well as bars and cafés if you just want to grab a quick bite.
 Here are some suggestions to help you decide where to go first: